 "Our farmers need to rebuild and showing our support by continuing to purchase their product is the best way we can do this", said Mr Fairlie.

 "It’s important to recognise that not only our farmers, but tens of thousands of workers along the supply chain outside of farming (processing, abattoirs and transport) have all been affected."

 While Mr Fairlie says there will inevitably be an impact on meat pricing as a result of recent conditions, consumers will still be looking for quality local meat on menus.

 "Now is not the time to remove Aussie meat from your menus, let's all continue to work together to show our support for these producers".

 As the most advanced and extensive online ordering facility in the Australian foodservice industry, myBidfood allows you to easily and quickly order everything Bidfood.

-- Order products across foodservice, fresh and meat in one place
+- Order products across foodservice, meat and liquor in one place

 - View industry-leading product specifications

 - Access real-time stock levels, arrival times and pricing